cameronmclean/hyperPatterns/hyperPatterns.md

 I put an index.html in /public, so now, even without specifying a route in express, a GET request to 127.0.0.1:3000/ by defaut serves up this index.html.
 I'll build the jQuery web page app in index.html to handle the ajax calls and dynamic DOM manipualtion for interacting with patterns.

+made a html dir, put in alpaca2.html which is the blank form page for creating a new pattern. used jQuery to link up a button click from index.html to load alpca.html into a `<div id='centerstage'>` within index.html.

+next is to make the submit button do an ajax post to /new AND note under the current plan, we dont need to do a GET to /new